DEFRA/waste-carriers-acceptance-tests/README.md

 |Back office tags| @bo_renew, @bo_dashboard, @bo_finance, @bo_reg |
 |Front office tags| @fo_renew, @fo_dashboard, @fo_reg |

-It's also common practice to use a custom tag whilst working on a new feature or scenario e.g. `@focus` or `@wip`.
+It is also common practice to use a custom tag whilst working on a new feature or scenario e.g. `@focus` or `@wip`.
 That is perfectly acceptable but please ensure they are removed before your change is merged.

 ## Seeding data